alitoyn/Server-Dashboard/README.md

 * Open new terminal window with ssh connection to a selected server
 * Setup Program to build config file
 * Send commands to servers
-* Use application to install dependencies on connected servers
+* Install dependencies on connected servers
 * CPU Temp readouts

 **Upcoming Functionality:**